In August 2008 I was hired by the Canadian Yellow Pages to refine its “walking fingers” logo.

-Before addressing the Yellow Pages logo I was asked to present the board with a number of successful logo refinements from other companies, detailing why I thought each one worked.
+Before addressing the logo I was asked to present the board with successful logo refinements from other studios, detailing why I thought each one worked.
 A very brief description behind some of my choices can be seen in these successful logo redesigns.
-Four of the strongest designs shown through the link are Dolby, Toys R Us, NFL, and MSNBC.
+Four of the strongest shown through the link are Dolby, Toys R Us, NFL, and MSNBC.

 Another task was to compare the in-use logo with those of the Yellow Pages “friends.”

-Although related by name and service, each business operates in a different global location, and is run as an independent organisation (hence the separate logo designs).
+Although related by name and service, each business operates in a different global location, and is run as an independent organisation (hence the separate logos).